SM Pictures: 1999–2007: Establishment and acquisition by SM Entertainment

-On November 2007, SM Pictures announced that it would carry out a paid-in capital increase of 16.9 billion won to acquire childhood education company Kinder Schule, which resulted in the company's stock price hitting the upper limit.
-On November 2007, SM Pictures announced that it would carry out a paid-in capital increase of KRW 16.9 billion to acquire childhood education company Kinder Schule.
+In November 2007, SM Pictures announced that it would carry out a paid-in capital increase of 16.9 billion won to acquire childhood education company Kinder Schule, which resulted in the company's stock price hitting the upper limit.
+In November 2007, SM Pictures announced that it would carry out a paid-in capital increase of KRW 16.9 billion to acquire childhood education company Kinder Schule.
 The stock price of the company had hit the upper limit all at once.
 By December 4, it has decided to cancel and withdraw the decision to raise capital for the educational project through third-party allocation.
 The company revealed that the two involved companies had "disagreements that could not be narrowed down," which failed acquisition negotiations.
 Moreover, the KOSDAQ Market Headquarters of the Stock Exchange allocated a preliminary notice of designation as an unfaithful disclosure corporation for SM Pictures, which inverted its disclosure on the same day.
 Eventually, Kinder Schule was acquired by SH Tech.